eduwallet/veramo-agent/README.md

 # Veramo Agent
-Implementation of a generic veramo agent
+Implementation of a generic OID4VCI issuing agent.

-This configuration is derived in a large part from the Veramo agent configuration of the Sphereon OID4VC-demo
+This application has evolved out of an earlier version of the Sphereon OID4VC-demo

 For more details about the Sphereon code, please see: https://github.com/Sphereon-Opensource/OID4VC-demo

+Although it is called the 'veramo-agent', it no longer implements the veramo libraries, nor any Sphereon modules.

 ## Preface